-On February 28 and March 2, 2012, DOA published a notice in the Wisconsin State Journal regarding the public hearing being held on March 6, 2012.
-No individuals registered at the public hearing.
-On March 6, 20121, DOA published a notice in the Wisconsin State Journal regarding the 30 day public comment period for the draft Plan that was available on the DOA website.
+On February 9 and 15, 2013, DOA published a notice in the Wisconsin State Journal regarding the public hearing being held on February 18, 2013.
+There were no attendees at the hearing.
+On February 19, 2013, DOA published a notice in the Wisconsin State Journal regarding the 30 day public comment period for the Substantial Amendment to the 2012 Annual Action Plan and posted the summary to the DOA website.
+Public comments are summarized in the full plan amendment.